tomtuamnuq/model_and_simulate/README.md

 simulations at a university level.
 The course is very exciting:
 [Simulation](https://www.fernuni-hagen.de/mi/studium/module/sim.shtml?sg=bainf)
 This repo does not contain any solutions to exercises of the course.

+The Lorenz-Attractor equations are from [wikipedia](https://en.wikipedia.org/wiki/Lorenz_system):
+Lorenz, Edward Norton (1963).
+"Deterministic nonperiodic flow".
+Journal of the Atmospheric Sciences.
+20 (2): 130–141.

 I searched [looperman](https://www.looperman.com/loops) to get some fancy music loops for pygame.
 I would like to thank Rasputin(Brisk Bass Sequence, Goa Trance Gated Vox), SUPERSAMPLE(KORG 2),